-On Friday the 13th, so long ago, a girl was shot at a high school.
+On one Friday the 13th, a girl was shot at a high school.
 A concert was playing at Red Rocks.
 And I was the victim of a rape.

 As a writer and medical student, I have had the honor of sharing so many stories from patients and friends.
 I have written the human experience from perspectives so distant from my own.
-But in a time of need, when I turned to Google for understanding and for a voice of reason, I didn’t find what I was seeking.
+But in a time of need, when I turned to neighbors and friends for understanding and for a voice of reason, I didn’t find what I was seeking.

 The following article is the original submission of my story to YourTango, unedited to remain authentic to my voice.
+The final edit is found on the YourTango site.
 Please read forward with humor and care, and remember how brightly a survivor now smiles this Sexual Assault Awareness Month.

 41 Thoughts You Have After A Sexual Assault That No One Ever Talks About

 Because it’s time we pull the shame out from beneath the foreskin of rape.